flo-mic/secure-proxy/README.md

 # Secure-Proxy

 Secure-Proxy based on nginx with integrated web application firewall, Let's Encrypt, fail2ban, Crowdsec, ClamAV upload scan and a lot more 😉.
 It is designed as a pure reverse proxy which faces to the public internet.
-It can also server static files which you place inside the foler `/config/www`.
+It can also server static files which you place inside the folder `/config/www`.
 It has an integrated Openresty Lua support.
 You can also use this internally but you will not be able to use Let's Encrypt as this requires a http challenge at the moment.
 The proxy server is designed to secure your application and the data you host on them.
 It comes with serval well known open source security features like fail2ban ip blocking, ClamAV, etc.

 <br/>
 <a name="Features"/>